 The Cancer Resource Center of Western Maine is a 501c3 non-profit organization funded by private foundations, individual and corporate donations, and fundraisers.
-We embrace anyone affected by cancer in a community that offers hope and caring through support, education and concepts in healthy living.
+We embrace anyone affected by cancer through creating a hopeful and caring community providing support, resources, education, and wellness services.
 We offer one to one support; cancer resource navigation services; in-person, virtual and recorded wellness programs and activities; support groups for men and women; complementary therapy; travel and food assistance; and a variety of comfort items - all FREE - to anyone impacted by cancer....because no one should face cancer alone.

 November is Lung Cancer Awareness Month